HEALTH AND SAFETY POLICY

 Accident/Incident Reporting & Investigation

-The on-site management, reporting and investigation of accidents, incidents and near misses is carried out in accordance with the corporate policy requirements.
+The on-site management, reporting and investigation of accidents, incidents and near misses is carried out in accordance with the corporate procedure requirements.

-The more serious accidents that are notifiable to the Health & Safety Executive (HSE) will be notified to the Children’s Services Health & Safety Team for them to report.
-A copy of the form will then created by CSHST and sent to the HSE.
+The more serious accidents that are notifiable to the Health & Safety Executive (HSE) will be reported by the Children’s Services Health & Safety Team.
+An F2508 will then be completed and sent to the HSE.
+A copy of this form will be emailed to the school.

-The headteacher will ensure that the governing body is appropriately informed of all incidents of a serious nature.
+The headteacher will ensure that the governing body/senior management is appropriately informed of all incidents of a serious nature.
 All accident/incident reports will be monitored by the Safeguarding Governor for trend analysis in order that repetitive causal factors may be identified to prevent reoccurrences.

 Asbestos management on site is controlled by the Nominated Responsible Person.
 The asbestos register as issued by the Asbestos Team is located at the School Office and is to be shown to all contractors who may need to carry out work on site.
 Contractors must sign the register as evidence of sighting prior to being permitted to commence any work on site.